iayti/MarsRover/README.md

 # Case Study Mars Rover

 According to the TDD methodology, I had to prepare tests first and then add the business codes, but since I first understood the flow in the project and then turned to possible scenarios, I added the tests later.
+You can check my commit history for the solution steps.

 #### Solution steps of the project:
 * Create a console app and wrote an algorithm that works on happy path.